grepstrength/grepstrength/README.md

 # whoami

 ## Cyber Security Analyst
 I work as a cyber security and risk analyst, where I perform risk assessments and report findings for various infrastructure and application configurations.
 I also reverse engineer software binaries and dynamically analyze their behavior to assess third-party software supply chain risk to the organization.
+Lastly, I also develop applications to assist in GRC-related workflows.

 ## Security Researcher
 I ***also*** work as a freelance security researcher, where I develop and reverse engineer malware to share IOCs, artifacts, and TTPs for public threat intelligence consumption.